pupper/pupper-example/README.md

 </SocketProvider>
 ```

-We export our children components with the `withSocket` function for `SocketProvider` to hydrate them.
+We export our child components with the `withSocket` function for `SocketProvider` to hydrate them.
 ```js
 // app/pages/components/HashForm.js